 Strategic Fuels Mitigation Grant Program

 Boulder County established the Strategic Fuels Mitigation Grant Program (SFMG) in 2023 after the successful passing of the wildfire mitigation ballot measure in November 2022.
 The purpose of these funds is to support large landscape and community-wide forest and grassland management projects to reduce the risk of catastrophic wildfire, protect water supplies, and promote resilient ecosystems.
+Since the SFMG program’s inception, the county has awarded nearly $4.2 million to leverage over $5.7 million in matching funds from other grants, HOAs, and landowner contributions.
+This amounts to nearly $10 million for projects to make our communities more resilient to the threat of catastrophic wildfires.

-Spring 2024 Strategic Fuels Mitigation Grant Recipients Announced
+Fall 2024 Strategic Fuels Mitigation Grant Recipients

-Spring Cycle 2024 Awardees
+Fall Cycle 2024 Awardees

-Detailed SFMG Project Information
+Past SFMG Project Information

 Fall 2024 Request for Applications